 \section{Conclusion}

-In this paper, we investigated the adaptive quantization scheme for federated learning.
-We determined the optimal quantization level by maximizing the convergence rate.
-Theoretical analysis indicates that the quantization level is directly related to the range of the model update.
+In this paper, we investigated adaptive quantization schemes for federated learning, and determined the optimal quantization level by maximizing the convergence rate.
+Theoretical analysis indicates that the quantization level should be related to the range of model updates, which shows a descending trend.
 Based on this result, we proposed an adaptive quantization scheme where the quantization level decreases with the training stages.
-Experiment results show that, to achieve the same training loss or test accuracy, the proposed scheme requires less communication volume and converges faster than the scheme with increasing quantization levels.
+A convergence guarantee was provided.
+Experimental results demonstrated that to achieve the same training loss or test accuracy, the proposed scheme requires a lower communicated bit volume and converges faster than the scheme with an ascending-trend quantization.